kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 ### PodTemplate Resources

-Audit and Warn modes are also checked on resource types that embed a PodTemplate (enumerated below), but Allow mode only applies to actual pod resources.
+Audit and Warn modes are also checked on resource types that embed a PodTemplate (enumerated below), but enforce mode only applies to actual pod resources.

 Since users do not create pods directly in the typical deployment model, the warning mechanism is only effective if it can also warn on templated pod resources.
 Similarly, for audit it is useful to